California Legal Sports Betting Overview

 If online sports betting is legalized, many online sportsbooks will accept these payment methods.
 Most top US sports betting brands are partnered with the Play+ prepaid card, and this payment option will likely go live when sports betting does.

 Sports betting is not legal in California, but the state will likely follow nearby states’ gambling laws if a legislation change is made.
-Both Proposition 26 and 27 include a legal betting age of 21.
-Proposition 27 includes online sports betting, and if it passes, you will have to stay within the state’s borders and allow geolocation services on your sportsbook to place a wager.
+Both Proposition 26 and 27 included a legal betting age of 21, and any future proposal is likely to replicate this.
+Similarly, online sports betting regulations in other states stipulate that bettors have to stay within that state’s borders and allow geolocation services on your sportsbook to place a wager.

 Athletes, coaches, or members of any professional sports team.